farrell0/MongoDB-Developers-Notebook/data_download/README.md

 >
 >[Twitter.json.zip is available here](https://raw.githubusercontent.com/farrell0/MongoDB-Developers-Notebook/master/data_download/twitter.json.zip)

-USA Airline schedule and equipment data, and USA Weather related data - -
+USA Airline Schedule and Equipment data, and USA Historical Weather related data - -

 >I'm still munging this data (fixing date formats so they join, yadda), but here
 >are some of my favoriate Urls for pulling data on this topic-